jmonlong/manu-vgsv/manuscript.md

 ### Structural variation in vg

-In addition to SNV and short indels, vg can handle large deletions, insertions and inversions (Figure {@fig:1}a).
+In addition to SNVs and short indels, vg can handle large deletions, insertions and inversions (Figure {@fig:1}a).
 As a proof-of-concept we simulated genomes and different types of SVs with a size distribution matching real SVs[@vQTymKCj].
 We compared vg against SVTyper, Delly and BayesTyper across different level of sequencing depth.
-Some errors were also added at the breakpoints to investigate their effect on genotyping (see [Methods](#methods)).
+Some errors were also added at the breakpoints to investigate their effect on genotyping accuracy (see [Methods](#simulation-experiment)).
 The results are shown in Figure {@fig:1}b.
 When using the correct breakpoints, vg tied with Delly as the best genotyper for deletions, and with BayesTyper as the best genotyper for insertions.
 For inversions, vg was the second best genotyper after BayesTyper.
 The differences between the methods were the most visible at lower sequencing depth.
-In the presence of 1-10 bp errors in the breakpoint location, the performance of Delly and BayesTyper dropped significantly.
+In the presence of 1-10 bp errors in the breakpoint definition, the performance of Delly and BayesTyper dropped significantly.
 The dramatic drop for BayesTyper can be explained by its khmer-based approach that requires exact SV definition.
 In contrast, vg was only slightly affected by the presence of errors in the input VCF (Figure {@fig:1}b).
-For vg, the F1 scores for all SV types decreased no more than of 0.07 point.
+For vg, the F1 scores for all SV types decreased no more than 0.07 point.
 Overall, these results show that vg is capable of genotyping SVs and is robust to errors in the input VCF.

 ![**Structural variation in vg.**
-a) Adding large deletions and insertions in a variation graph.
+a) Adding large insertions, deletions and inversions in a variation graph.
 b) Simulation experiment.
-For each experiment (method, depth and input VCF with/without errors), the maximum F1 was picked when using different quality thresholds, and is reported on the y-axis.
+For each experiment (method, depth and input VCF with/without errors), the y-axis shows the maximum F1 across different minimum quality thresholds.
 ](images/panel1.png){#fig:1}

 ### HGSVC dataset

-The Human Genome Structural Variation Consoritum (HGSVC) generated a high-quality SV catalog of three samples, obtained using a consensus from different sequencing, phasing and variant caling technologies[@vQTymKCj].
+The Human Genome Structural Variation Consortium (HGSVC) generated a high-quality SV catalog from three samples, obtained using a consensus from different sequencing, phasing and variant calling technologies[@vQTymKCj].
-The three samples come from different human populations: a han Chinese individual (HG00514), a Puerto-Rican individual (HG00733), and a Yoruban Nigerian individual (NA19240).
+The three samples come from different human populations: a Han Chinese individual (HG00514), a Puerto-Rican individual (HG00733), and a Yoruban Nigerian individual (NA19240).
 These SVs were used to construct a graph with vg and as input for the other genotypers.
-SVs were genotyped from short reads and compared with the original catalog (see [Methods](#methods)).
+SVs were genotyped from short reads and compared with the original catalog (see [Methods](#hgsvc-analysis)).

 First, by simulating reads for HG00514, we compared the different methods in the ideal situation where the SV catalog is correct and matches exactly the SVs supported by the reads.
 While vg outperformed Delly and SVTyper, BayesTyper showed the best F1 score and precision-recall trade-off (Figures {@fig:2} and {@fig:hgsvc-sim-geno}, Table {@tbl:hgsvc}).
 When restricting the comparisons to regions not identified as tandem repeats or segmental duplications, the genotyping predictions were significantly better for all methods, with vg almost as good as BayesTyper on deletions (F1 of 0.944 vs 0.955).
 We observed similar results when evaluating the absence/presence of a SV instead of the exact genotype (Figures {@fig:2} and {@fig:hgsvc-sim}).
-Overall, both graph-based methods, vg and BayesTyper, outperformed the two other methods tested.
+Overall, both graph-based methods, vg and BayesTyper, outperformed the other two methods tested.

 We then repeated the analysis using real Illumina reads from HG00514, to benchmark the methods on a more realistic experiment.
-Here vg clearly outperformed other approach, most likely because of its graph-based strategy and robustness to errors in the SV catalog (Figures {@fig:2} and  {@fig:hgsvc-real-geno}).
+Here vg clearly outperformed other approaches, most likely because of its graph-based strategy and robustness to errors in the SV catalog (Figures {@fig:2} and  {@fig:hgsvc-real-geno}).
 In non-repeat regions and across the whole genome, the F1 scores and precision-recall curves were higher for vg compared to other methods.
 For example, for deletions in non-repeat regions, the F1 score for vg was 0.801 while the second best method, Delly, had a F1 score of 0.692.
 We observed similar results when evaluating the absence/presence of a SV instead of the exact genotype (Figures {@fig:2} and {@fig:hgsvc-real}).

 ![**Structural variants from the HGSVC and Genome in a Bottle datasets**.
 HGSVC: Simulated and real reads were used to genotype SVs and compared with the high-quality calls from Chaisson et al.[@vQTymKCj].
 Reads were simulated from the HG00514 individual.
 Using real reads, the three HG00514, HG00733, and NA19240 individuals were tested.
-GiaB: Real reads from the HG002 individual were used to genotype SVs and compared with the high-quality calls from the Genome in a Bottle consortium.[@14neTdqfN;@16GvGhO20].
+GiaB: Real reads from the HG002 individual were used to genotype SVs and compared with the high-quality calls from the Genome in a Bottle consortium[@14neTdqfN;@16GvGhO20].
 Maximum F1 score for each method (color), across the whole genome or focusing on non-repeat regions (x-axis).
 The calling and genotyping evaluation are shown with different shades.
 ](images/hgsvc-giab-best-f1.png){#fig:2}